niclan/Javafox/README.md

 2. Clone this repository

+3. Download java from https://www.oracle.com/technetwork/java/javase/jre8-downloads-2133155.html - this requires a oracle download account now (as of 2019-04-16) due to licensing.

+4. Rename the jre to `jre-linux-x64.tar.gz`

-3. Run ```docker build -t javafox .```  This makes a Ubuntu 16.04 docker image labeled "javafox" containing firefox-esr-52, java, flash and a account called ffuser.
+4. Run ```docker build -t javafox .```  This makes a Ubuntu 16.04 docker image labeled "javafox" containing firefox-esr-52, java, flash and a account called ffuser.
 The image is >1GB at time of creation.
 It will save caches and other config (java and firefox) outside the container in your home directory under ~/.javafox.

 ## Using